 DeNeen L.

-DeNeen L. Brown is an award-winning staff writer at The Washington Post, based in Washington, D.C., where she covers local enterprise stories and various topics such as night police, education, courts, politics and culture.
-Her work has focused on the black middle class, poverty, homelessness, arts and gentrification.
-As a foreign correspondent, Brown traveled across the Arctic to report on climate change and indigenous populations.
-She has received numerous accolades for her writing including first place in narrative features from the American Association of Sunday and Feature Editors in 2006 and the 1999 award for non-deadline writing by the American Society of Newspaper.
+DeNeen L. Brown is an award-winning staff writer at The Washington Post, with a diverse background in covering night police, education, courts, politics and culture.
+She has written about the black middle class, poverty, the homeless, arts and gentrification and traveled throughout the Arctic to write about climate change and indigenous populations.
+With her experience in foreign correspondence and numerous awards for her writing including first place in narrative features and the 1999 award for non-deadline writing by the American Society of Newspaper Editors, Brown has established herself as a reliable and insightful journalist.

 The Daily's Verdict